knowrob/knowrob/src/db/mongo/README.md

 However, to avoid conversion problems, the value must be wrapped in an atom indicating its type.

 As an example, below is a query that retrieves documents from a collection named *triples*.
-The cursor only retrieves documents where the *subject* value has the value "Obj1", and where the *begin* field has a date value smaller then the Unix timestamp *1579888948.52*.
+The getAnswerCursor only retrieves documents where the *subject* value has the value "Obj1", and where the *begin* field has a date value smaller then the Unix timestamp *1579888948.52*.

 ```Prolog